MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 #### Preview a meeting theme

-Once you've added your meeting assets, you can preview how your theme will look before saving.
+Once you've added your meeting assets, you can preview how your theme looks before saving.
 Selecting **Preview** opens the preview dialog and shows the newly defined theme for both desktop and mobile.

 #### Save meeting theme